6 Generative Agents

 For this example, we ask the model to act like a 50-year-old Scottish woman uninterested in politics but interested in entertainment and sports.
 We then use parallel_chat_structured to send these prompts to the jgu_chat model in parallel, i.e. making several requests to the API simultaneously.
 We also use the type argument.
 This asks the model to produce structured output, basically telling the LLM to follow a pre-defined scheme.
 Here we define that the LLM should indicate whether the persona would read the article (a boolean true/false, type_boolean()) and a short reason (a string, type_string()).
 This ensures we get consistent, machine-readable answers from the model.

-prompts <- interpolate("You are a 50 year old Scottish woman who does not care much
+prompts <- interpolate("Pretend you are a 50 year old Scottish woman who does not care much

 about politics, but is quite interested in entertainment, science, and sports.